ceph/teuthology/docs/COMPONENTS.rst

 scheduler eventually determines when a job can get executed.
-At this point the master communicates with ``teuthology-dispatcher``, which checks the lock status of the requested machines (``teuthology-lock``) by querying ``paddles``, acquires locks of the nodes if they are available and invokes ``teuthology-worker`` which in turn invokes ``teuthology`` (the command) which proceeds to execute the job (execute every task in the YAML job description).
+At this point the master communicates with ``teuthology-dispatcher``, which checks the lock status of the requested machines (``teuthology-lock``) by querying ``paddles``, acquires locks of the nodes if they are available and invokes ``teuthology-worker``.
+``teuthology-worker`` reimages target machines and then invokes ``teuthology`` (the command) which proceeds to execute the job (execute every task in the YAML job description).
 Results from the job are stored in the archive directory of the worker for forensic analysis.

 Since `QA suites <https://github.com/ceph/ceph-qa-suite>`__ usually specify ``install`` and ``ceph`` tasks, we briefly describe what they do.
 When